grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-What's the deal with ChatGPT anyway, why would I ever want to talk to my drive's partition table
+I can't maintain over 7 active branches at the same time for the same repository.
+Please get them reviewed before I can work on the new ones

-Last Update: 2025-05-15 00:52:34.895743+00:00
+Last Update: 2025-05-15 06:15:54.755966+00:00